Spectra of units for periodic ring spectra and group completion of graded E-infinity spaces: Introduction

 By construction there is a map of spectra $\mS \to \bglonegradedof{E}$.
 The induced map turns out to be the sign action of the additive group structure on $\pi_0(E)$.
 This relation of the stable Hopf map that generates $\pi_1(\mS)$ and the units does not seem to be visible if one only considers the ordinary $\gloneof{E}$.

+A different way of extending the notion of units of $E$ so that periodicity gets detected is to form the \emph{Picard space} of $E$.
+By definition, $\mathrm{Pic}(E)$ is the $\infty$-groupoid of invertible elements in the symmetric monoidal $\infty$-category of $E$-modules; see e.g.~\cite[Section 8]{Ando-B-G_parametrized}.
+The bottom homotopy group of $\mathrm{Pic}(E)$ is the Picard group of $E$, and we expect that $\Omega^{\infty}(\bglonegradedof{E})$ is equivalent to the full $\infty$-subgroupoid of $\mathrm{Pic}(E)$ spanned by the shifts of $E$.

-In view of the $E$-algebra Thom spectra associated with maps into $\bglone{E}$ constructed by Ando et al.~\cite{Ando-B-G-H-R_units-Thom}, it is natural to ask if maps into $\bglonegradedof{E}$ give rise to more general \emph{graded} $E$-algebra Thom spectra.
-The construction of such a graded Thom spectrum functor is the content of a forthcoming joint project with Schlichtkrull~\cite{Sagave-S_Thom-graded-units}.
-There we also give an alternative model for the underlying $E_{\infty}$ space of the spectrum $\bglonegradedof{E}$ that can be interpreted as a classifying space.
+In view of the $E$-algebra Thom spectra associated with maps to $\bglone{E}$ or $\mathrm{Pic}(E)$ constructed by Ando et al.~\cite{ABGHR_Thom-rigid,Ando-B-G_parametrized}, it is natural to ask if maps to $\bglonegradedof{E}$ give rise to graded $E$-algebra Thom spectra.
+The construction of such a graded Thom spectrum functor will be given in a forthcoming joint project with Schlichtkrull~\cite{Sagave-S_Thom-graded-units}.
+There we also give an alternative model of the $E_{\infty}$ space $\Omega^{\infty}(\bglonegradedof{E})$ that can be interpreted as a classifying space for $\GLoneJof{E}$-modules.